sara-nl/clouddocs/VU-20171113/index.markdown

 ## <a name="general"></a>General Information

-SURFsara has been operating the HPC Cloud as an Infrastructure as a Service (`IaaS`).
+SURFsara is operating an HPC Cloud computing service using the model 'Infrastructure as a Service' (`IaaS`).
-The HPC Cloud has a powerful user interface which grants access to high-performant compute and storage nodes.
+The HPC Cloud has a powerful user interface (UI) which grants access to high-performant compute and storage nodes.
-The user interface and cloud software relies on [OpenNebula](http://opennebula.org/) and the cluster of resources available is called _Oort_, after the [Oort cloud](https://en.wikipedia.org/wiki/Oort_cloud).
+The UI and cloud software relies on [OpenNebula](http://opennebula.org/) and the cluster of resources available is called _Oort_, after the [Oort cloud](https://en.wikipedia.org/wiki/Oort_cloud).

 This course is part of the [VU HPC Course 2017](http://hpc.labs.vu.nl/program/) program.
 It aims to introduce the participants to the HPC Cloud, by providing an introductory lecture to the service and a set of hands-on exercises to be run on the _Oort_ production infrastructure.